This topic provides an overview of Pivotal Web Services (PWS) security. For an overview of container security, see Container Security.

 - Prevents possible denial of service attacks through resource starvation

-Note: Pivotal recommends that you also install a NAT VM for outbound requests and a Jumpbox to access the BOSH Director, though these access points are optional depending on your network configuration.
+Note: VMware recommends that you also install a NAT VM for outbound requests and a jumpbox to access the BOSH Director, though these access points are optional depending on your network configuration.

 All traffic from the public internet to the Cloud Controller and UAA happens over HTTPS.
 Inside the boundary of the system, components communicate over a publish-subscribe (pub-sub) message bus NATS, HTTP, and SSL/TLS.

-Note: Pivotal recommends that you deploy the BOSH Director on a subnet that is not publicly accessible, and access the BOSH Director from a Jumpbox on the subnet or through VPN.
+Note: VMware recommends that you deploy the BOSH Director on a subnet that is not publicly accessible, and access the BOSH Director from a jumpbox on the subnet or through VPN.

 BOSH includes the following functionality for security: